onurmus/omics-analysis/README.md

 This project consists of a backend and a frontend project namely omics-api and omics-fe.
 Omics API is a NestJs application and FE is a react app.

-These projects are independent so you can run them intependently.
-Please checkout projects' individual details for installation and run.
+These projects are independent so you can run them independently.
+Please check the projects' details for installation and run.

 ## Flow

 In the application UI, you have two links, "Gene Visualization" and "Create Experiment" in the header.
-To create a dummy data, please enter page "Create Experiment".
+To create dummy data, please enter the page "Create Experiment".

 ### Create Experiment

-In this page, you need to fill Experiment name, number of samples, Number of Genes and Outlier ratio fields.
-When you click on "Create mock data" backend service will generate a mock data based on parameters you provided.
+On this page, you must fill Experiment name, number of samples, Number of Genes, and Outlier ratio fields.
+When you click on "Create mock data" the backend service will generate mock data based on the parameters you provided.

 The mock data will generate expression values between 120 and 150.
 However, to generate some outliers, with the probability of outlearRatio, it'll generate expression values between 1 and 190.